cyrillef/webhooks-properties/docs/properties.md

 Returns an object tree, i.e., a hierarchical list of objects for the default model view.

 This endpoint forwards the call to the Forge endpoint, and managed the 202 / 429 conditions.
+Since no GUID is requested on this endpoint, it uses the first (main) GUID from the manifest.
+Use the next method if you want to provide the GUID.

 See [the documentation](https://forge.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-GET/) for more details.